deepdev1/springboot-websocket-raw/README.md

 # Spring Boot WebSocket Raw Text Server

-Spring WebSocket server without any message layer such as STOMP.
+Spring WebSocket server without any message layer such as STOMP

 ## About Project